Browser

 elementIsVisibleInViewport

-Returns true if the element specified is visible in the viewport, false otherwise.
+if the element specified is visible in the viewport, false

 formToObject

-Use the FormData constructor to convert the HTML form to FormData, Array.from() to convert to an array.
-Collect the object from the array, using Array.prototype.reduce().
+to convert to an array.
+Collect the object from the array, using Array.prototype.reduce()

 formToObject(document.querySelector('#form')); // { email: 'test@email.com', name: 'Test Name' }